usamabilal/miscellaneous_stuff/README.md

-# miscellaneous_stuff
+# Repository I will use to random stuff
- Place to put misc stuff
+ And that's it